 Pull Requests failing in CI will not be merged, and reviews won't be given to them until all the problems are sorted out.
-If you want help to debug the issues with the CI, please reach the developers and/or the community using the available communication channels.
+In case of a weird failure, or false-negative (eg. due to too many commits in a single PR), please reach the developers by @name/email/irc or other means.